DataFire/Integrations/integrations/generated/flat/README.md

 #### Input
 * input `object`
   * score **required** `string`: Unique identifier of the score document.
 This can be a Flat Score unique identifier (i.e. `ScoreDetails.id`) or, if the score is also a Google Drive file, the Drive file unique identifier prefixed with `drive-` (e.g. `drive-0B000000000`).
-  * sharingKey `string`: This sharing key must be specified to access to a score with a `privacy` mode set to `privateLink` and the current user is not a collaborator of the document.
+  * sharingKey `string`: This sharing key must be specified to access to a score or collection with a `privacy` mode set to `privateLink` and the current user is not a collaborator of the document.

 #### Output
 * output [ScoreDetails](#scoredetails)